wavering-ruby/GridRobotIA/README.md

 3. In the algorithm selection box, click the name of the algorithm you want to visualize.
 4. In the **"Initial Position"** field, enter the coordinates of the point where the robot should start, using the format: `(X, Y)`.
 5. In the **"Final Position"** field, enter the coordinates of the point where the robot should end, using the format: `(X, Y)`.
+6. For limited algorithm, you can also input the limit cost to run the script.
-6. Click the **"Start"** button to execute the robot's animation path.
+7. Click the **"Start"** button to execute the robot's animation path.